zeusssz/hercules-obfuscator/README.md

 Obfuscation is not a foolproof method for protecting your code!
 Always consider additional security measures depending on your use case.

 >[!NOTE]
-**Hercules** is mainly a base Lua obfuscator, and a gLua/Luau patch is coming soon.

-### Hercules is very much still in development and may not be the best yet, but we are committed to making it one of the best.
+Hercules is very much still in development and may not be the best yet, but we are committed to making it one of the best.
 ---

 ## Features